-11. Payments to Domestic and Foreign Officials, Gifts and Entertainment
+12. Payments to Domestic and Foreign Officials, Gifts and Entertainment

-Personnel are required to comply with Canada's Corruption of Foreign Public Officials Act (the "CFPOA"), the U.S. Foreign Corrupt Practice Act (the "FCPA"), any anti-bribery or anti-corruption laws that may be applicable, and any other policies adopted by the Board from time to time.
+Employees, officers and directors of the Company are required to comply with Canada's Corruption of Foreign Public Officials Act (the "CFPOA"), the U.S. Foreign Corrupt Practice Act (the "FCPA"), any anti-bribery or anti-corruption laws that may be applicable, and any other policies adopted by the Board of Directors from time to time.

-Personnel are prohibited from offering, paying, promising or authorizing any payment or other benefit to a government official (including employees of a government or a state-owned entity, political parties and candidates for political office) or any other person, directly or indirectly, through or to a third party for the purpose of:
+Employees, officers and directors of the Company are prohibited from offering, paying, promising or authorizing any payment or other benefit to a government official (including employees of a government or a state-owned entity, political parties and candidates for political office) or any other person, directly or indirectly, through or to a third party for the purpose of: